 - Upper quarter of class (usually a minimum 3.7 GPA)

 Selectors seek students who demonstrate a strong commitment to a career in math, science, or engineering; display intellectual curiosity and intensity; and possess potential for significant future contributions in their chosen field.
 It is expected that Goldwater scholars will pursue advanced degrees.
 Students who plan to study medicine are eligible only if they plan a research career rather than a career as a medical doctor in private practice.
 Typical fields of study include, but are not limited to, applied science, astronomy, biochemistry, biology, chemistry, computer science, entomology, environmental science, genetics, geology, mathematics, microbiology, neurobiology, physics, zoology, and all fields of engineering.

 Applicants must submit the following to the Scholarship Resource Center by the stated UCLA campus deadline:

-- Two letters of recommendation from either a) a faculty member who can discuss the nominee’s career potential (must be in your field of study) or b) another individual who can attest to the nominee’s potential.
+Three letters of recommendation from either a) a faculty member who can discuss the nominee’s career potential (must be in your field of study) or b) another individual who can attest to the nominee’s potential.
 (If you have been involved in research, one of your letters must come from the individual who supervised your work).
-Please note that if you are selected as a candidate to become the UCLA nominee for the Goldwater Scholarship, you will be required to submit a third letter of recommendation.

 The UCLA selection committee will select the university’s nominees based on the above application materials and criteria.